The one with the bitchy trampoline and an elegy courtesy of Britney Spears.

 - Trojan Horse: The metal "peace" gifts and the ostrich egg.

 - Troll: The aforementioned line stating religion is not allowed on Platform One is one of those controversial moments where Russell T. Davies, the showrunner at the time, professed his own beliefs in the narratives (or lack thereof).
-Two episodes later, he would add another controversial line that used the word "gay" in derogatory manner.
+Two episodes later, he would add another controversial line that used the word "gay" in a derogatory manner.
 And he would later pull a similar stunt in Torchwood: Children of Earth involving a religious woman's suicide after she thought "science had won".